North Shore Stars Rep Program

 The program is governed by a Rep Committee which establishes the program guidelines, appoints coaches based on applications and need, and oversees team forming.
 Teams are formed annually based on a tryout process starting in September (usually the weekend after labour day) and begin practicing indoors in October to prepare for the following season which starts in April.

-For details please read the FAQ further below and the Rep Program Guidelines (posted on this page).
+For more information, read our Rep Program FAQ further below and the Rep Program Guidelines.

 Supermite Development Program

-We also have a Supermite rep development program for U10 players (ages 8 to 10) which typically starts with an indoor development camp in January, followed by a tryout process to form one or more U10 Tournament or Supermite teams, depending on availability of players.
+We also have a Supermite rep development program for U10 players (ages 8 to 10) which includes elements of the rep program modified for younger pre-rep players who are interested in experiencing a higher level of competition, commitment, and development.
 Players interested in playing rep in the future (and those who simply want to further develop their skills during the off season) are encouraged but not required to participate in the Supermite program.

-Player tryouts for 2018 North Shore Stars rep teams are scheduled for the weekend of September 9, 2017 at Loutet Softball Park.
-All players born from 1999 to 2007 are invited and encouraged to attend this FREE try out.
+Player tryouts for 2019 North Shore Stars rep teams (U12B to U19B) and U10 Supermite/Select team(s) are scheduled for the weekend of September 8, 2018 at Loutet Softball Park.
+All players born from 2000 to 2010 are invited and encouraged to attend this FREE try out.
 Previous rep experience NOT required.
 Cross-boundary players also welcome.

 Location: Loutet Softball Park, 1700 Rufus Avenue, North Vancouver, BC [map]

-Pre-register online (before 12 Noon on September 8) or allow extra time to register at the tryout.
+Pre-register online starting August 6, 2018 (deadline September 7 @ 12 Noon), or allow extra time to register on-site and complete a manual form at the tryout.

-Please read the Tryout Information Sheet posted below for important details, including what to wear / bring, and what to do if you have schedule conflict.
+Please read the Tryout Information Sheet posted on this page for important details, including what to wear / bring, and what to do if you have schedule conflict.

 Rep Program FAQ (Frequently Asked Questions)